cmdPromptCritical/python-cloudflare-dynamic-ip-updater/README.md

 # Python script to manage dynamic IP addresses in Cloudflare DNS

-Can be scheduled to run periodically using Cron jobs.
+(this fork runs in the background and pings for ip changes based on interval defined in config file) Can be scheduled to run periodically using Cron jobs.

 ## Introduction